Aliases for NPAS2 Gene

 The protein encoded by this gene is a member of the basic helix-loop-helix (bHLH)-PAS family of transcription factors.
 A similar mouse protein may play a regulatory role in the acquisition of specific types of memory.
 It also may function as a part of a molecular clock operative in the mammalian forebrain. [provided by RefSeq, Jul 2008]

 GeneCards Summary for NPAS2 Gene

 NPAS2 (Neuronal PAS Domain Protein 2) is a Protein Coding gene.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and protein dimerization activity.
-An important paralog of this gene is AHRR.
+Diseases associated with NPAS2 include Major Depressive Disorder And Accelerated Response To Antidepressant Drug Treatment and Schizophrenia.
+Among its related pathways are Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha) and Circadian rhythm.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein dimerization activity.
+An important paralog of this gene is HIF3A.